AtharvaTambat/WnCC-SoC-2022-QML/Week 1.md

 Classical gates (made of NAND and NOT) are irreversible, but can be replaced by an equivalent quantum _reversible_ gate known as the Toffoli gate.
 The Toffoli gate has three input bits and three output bits - two bits are _ontrol_ bits and one is the _output_ bit, as illustrated below:

 <img src="https://user-images.githubusercontent.com/95964330/167313676-adf4aafe-49c2-43c3-a2e3-36e4832b5646.png" width=40% height=40%>

-the rule for the toffoli gate is: The third bit is a target bit that is ﬂipped if both control bits are set to 1, and otherwise is left alone.
+The rule for the Toffoli gate is: The third bit is a target bit that is ﬂipped if both control bits are set to 1, and otherwise is left alone.
+The toffoli gate can be used to simulate both the NAND gate and the NOT gate - and therefore, all the classical gates.

 ### Quantum Parallelism
+Heuristically, and at the risk of over-simplifying, quantum parallelism allows quantum computers to evaluate a function f(x) for many different values of x simultaneously.
+### Deutsch's Algorithm

 ### The Deutsch-Jozsa Algorithm

 # Linear Algebra
 Since a good understanding of quantum mechanics is based upon a solid understanding of Linear Algebra, here is some basic review of the important concepts in Linear Algebra.